yantrab/nosql-normalizer/README.md

 # suppressJS
-Suppress json object to decrease response object size, by removing duplicate entities
+Suppress json object to speed rest api, by removing duplicate entities

+## What suppressJS do
+If you are using nosql database, and your table is look like this, so do suppress of this json, exlude all entities to a nother store object.
+See here see the result.

+## Why should i use this package

 # Usage
 install by npm